ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Security

+The discovery system is naturally a good candidate for security vulnerabilities. \
+DiscV5 specs specifies potential vulnerabilities in their system, See (discv5-rationale/security-goals)[https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#security-goals].
+The major ones includes routing table pollution, traffic redirection, spamming or replayed messages. \
+Some are less relevant to `SSV.Network` as messages are being verified in a higher level, by the IBFT machinary using the share public key, and therefore verification in the network layer is redundant.

 The following measures are used to protect against malicious peers and denial of service attacks:
-- The number of connected peer is limited to `250`.
-Once reaching limit, the node should connect only with peers that have high connection score.
-- Connection score that is determined during discovery process, ensures that the node will try to connect only with relevant peers.
+- Connection score is determined during discovery process, ensures that the node will try to connect only with relevant peers.
-- Connection filters determine the score for inbound connections,
+- Connection filters determine the score for inbound connections, and terminates low scored connections
-- Connection gater protects against peers which were pruned in the past but tries to connect again before backoff timeout (5 min). it kicks in in an early stage, before the other components processes the request to avoid resources consumption.
+- Connection gater protects against peers which were pruned in the past and tries to reconnect again before backoff timeout (5 min). it kicks in in an early stage, before the other components processes the request to avoid resources consumption.

-DiscV5 specs specifies potential vulnerabilities in the discovery system, see (discv5-rationale/security-goals)[https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#security-goals].
-Not all vulnerabilities applies to `SSV.Network`, and some were mitigated.

-**TODO: complete**

 ### High Availability